theirc/ServiceInfo/docs/dev-setup.rst

 ``update_index`` to maintain the search index.
 (The index will be updated in real time after some types of changes.)

-Follow the instructions for "Search bar support" in the CMS setup document.

 Disabling search indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~